parhamahmady/web_programing_final_UrlShortener/readme.md

   >>> By default appliaction uses oracle database and at first you need to migrate your database by sql files included in project.
   >>> To specify database url,password,username check application.properties (use JDBC formate for URI).
   >>> To customize buisiness properties see also application.properties.
->> To see full api documentation use /alert-engine/swagger-ui.html to visit swagger page.
 >> Also to make dynamic configuration you can mount your application.properties to /app/config/
 ```